thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 cluster fleet management.
 Release notes for multicluster engine operator-specific features are found in at Release notes for Cluster lifecycle with multicluster engine operator.

+### Errata 2.15.1

+- Delivers updates to one or more product container images.

+- Fixes a problem where `ConfigurationPolicies` that check status incorrectly report that the policy is `Compliant` when the status field is missing.
+With this fix, `ConfigurationPolicies` properly report as `NonCompliant` until that status field matches what is defined in the policy.
+ACM-28224

+- Corrects the problem where the cluster monitoring config map contains duplicated `AlertmanagerConfigs` due to the change in the Alertmanager secret names in Red Hat Advanced Cluster Management 2.15.
+ACM-27841

+- Fixes a blocker that occurred during cluster deprovisioning, causing the `BareMetalHost` deletion to hang due to a foreground deletion policy deadlock with the `PreprovisioningImage`.
+ACM-27747

+- Resolves an issue where `ClusterInstance` status incorrectly reported `Provisioning in progress` for clusters imported after it was previously installed by using the Agent-Based Installer or the Installer-Provisioned Infrastructure. `ClusterInstance` status now correctly reflects a completed state for imported clusters that are already provisioned.
+ACM-27639

+- Fixes an issue where adding the `observability=disabled` label failed to remove all observability add-on resources for a target managed cluster.
+With this fix, all observability add-on resources are removed when the label is added.
+ACM-27632

+- Optimizes the watcher controller to fix overconsumption of resources, specifically memory and CPU, which was causing scalability issues.
+The fix optimizes the reconciliation process by implementing a lookup cache, which replaces the previous resource-intensive checks that are used to verify if updated `ConfigMaps` or `Secrets` are used by the `multicluster-observability-addon`.
+ACM-27304

+- Fixes an issue where the hub Alertmanager secrets in the `openshift-monitoring` namespace became too long, and therefore causing statefulset not to start.
+The Alertmanager secrets are now appended by a partial cluster ID instead of the cluster name.
+  ACM-27722

 ## Known issues Red Hat Advanced Cluster Management